afrazier01/Weather-Dashboard/README.md

 ## Usage

-Click [Here](https://afrazier01.github.io/Daily-Planner/) to go to my deployed webpage.
-The date and time are displayed at the top of the page when it loads.
-You have the potential to see three different background colors based on the time you open the scheduler.
-Green signals a future time block, red signals the present hour time block, and grey signals the time block has already occurred for the day.
-Simply insert the text you want for the time of the day and click the save button to submit your event.
-The event is saved to the local storage so you can come back later to see all your events are still saved and make edits as necessary.
+Click [Here](https://afrazier01.github.io/Weather-Dashboard/) to go to my deployed webpage.
+Insert a city you would like to see weather data for, then click search.
+The webpage will then display the city's current weather data and 5 day forecast information.
+You can make multiple searches and each time there will be a button generated that tracks your previous search results; to view data from a previous city, simply click on the button and the data will be rendered again.
+You can clear your search history and the weather data with the 'Clear History' button.

-Once the webpage is open, view the local storage by using Chrome DevTools.
-Right-click and select inspect; or for windows - Control + Shift + I and for MacOS - Command + Option + I. Navigate to the the application tab and local storage to observe the saved values in your local storage.
+Once the webpage is open, view messages in the console and local storage data by right-clicking and selecting inspect; or for windows - Control + Shift + I and for MacOS - Command + Option + I. To see local storage, navigate to the the application tab and local storage to observe save values.
+To see the logged messages and data returned from the OpenWeatherMap API, navigate to the console tab.

+---
 Here is a look at the deployed webpage:

 ![Screenshot of deployed website](./assets/images/screenshot.png)